Goat Setup, Care, and Sources

 Hay

-- Hofmann Lawn and Landscaping: Brome, Timothy and local grass mix.
-They use compost on the fields.
-Delivery available. $26ish/bale 2023.
+• Hofmann Lawn and Landscaping: Brome, Timothy and local grass mix.
+Pretty clean hay.
+Delivery available.
+Price varies.
 FB Page here.

-- Branded Feed & Tack or M Bar D in Wasilla on Seward Meridian has outside Timothy, orchard grass and alfalfa squares, super compressed (saves space!)
-It's $18/bale if you get a pallet of alfalfa.
+• Branded Feed & Tack or M Bar D in Wasilla on Seward Meridian has outside Timothy, orchard grass and alfalfa squares, super compressed (saves space!)
+Sometimes it's $18/bale if you get a pallet of alfalfa.

 Anemia, worms, & poisonous plants